 ANSWER: One can make a good case that it is best to get married when a person is in the mid-20s, above the typical college age, but before one is 30 years old.
 The advantage of being wed before (say) one is 40 or older is that younger people are less set in their ways.
-They are more likely to be somewhat flexible in their lifestyle compared to people who have lived for decades as a single person who then weds for the first time when they are (say) 40 or 45 years old.
+They are more likely to be somewhat flexible in their lifestyle compared to people who have lived for decades as a single person who then marries for the first time at the age of 40 or 45.

-Sometimes the impact of an age difference depends on whether a woman wants to have a "father figure" for a husband or wants an equal relationship.
+Sometimes the impact of an age difference on those who wish to be married depends on whether a woman wants to have a "father figure" for a husband or wants an equal relationship.
 There are, of course, many cases of older women marrying notably younger men but that, even today, is a bit rarer.
 Inevitably, an older man will exert more authority over a notably younger wife, on average, because he is more experienced in life.